aandrku/trivia-notes/README.md

 ### Hosting and Deployment
 - Frontend hosting options:
     - Netlify - very simple, can be done in a couple minutes
-    - Include with backend, cab be embedded inside Go binary.
+    - Include with backend, can be embedded inside Go binary.
     Not very flexible.
 If backend server goes down, so does frontend.
-    - Vercel - I am not familier with this at all.
-Needs research
+    - Vercel - I am not familiar with this at all. **Needs research**

 - Backend hosting options:
     - AWS - I am not very familiar with this, can be expensive, unless free